 What is Xanax?

 Xanax is a benzodiazepine class drug but is also known by its generic name alprazolam.
 It is used to treat anxiety disorders such as Generalized Anxiety Disorder (GAD).
 It has also been known to treat sleeplessness, PMS, and even depression.
-However, extended use of it can be hazardous as the risk of addiction increases.
+However, extended use of it can be hazardous as the risk of addiction increases and users often requiring a specific Xanax addiction treatment program to set free from the drug.

 Benzodiazepines function by enhancing the gamma-aminobutyric acid (GABA) chemical, which induces relaxation in the body.
 Through extended use, the body will become accustomed to the adjusted levels of GABA causing it to build a tolerance.
 As a result, the user will need larger and larger doses over the same course of time to have the desired effects.